Skip to content

 ladder governor

-Simple: tries to stay at or near the current state; moves up/down based on actual vs predicted duration:
+Simple: tries to stay at or near the current state; moves up/down by comparing the actual residency in the last state entered against the neighboring states' exit latencies (drivers/cpuidle/governors/ladder.c):

 /* Inputs to prediction: */